 Last update: 12/29/2017

 My name is Katsuya Tanaka.
-I am associate professor in Research Center for Sustainability and Environment at Shiga University, Japan.
+I am professor in Research Center for Sustainability and Environment at Shiga University, Japan.

 My research field is environmental and natural resource economics.

 Specifically, I am interested in the following fields: